 Did you know that Ireland was presented with crown jewels by both Henry II and Henry VIII?

-We're all familiar with the story of Thomas Blood and his attempt to steal the crown jewels, but did you know that the stolen jewels isn't the only connection between Ireland and the crown jewels?
+We're all familiar with the story of Thomas Blood and his attempt to steal the crown jewels, but did you know that the stolen jewels aren't the only connection between Ireland and the crown jewels?

 The story of the Irish crown jewels